 - The ability to handle end-of-life issues

-- Ability to work well in a team environment – in the ICU, you are a critical member of a complete care team including physicians, specialists, aides and other medical professionals.
+- Ability to work well in a team environment as you will be a part of a complete care team including physicians, specialists, aides, and other medical professionals

-ICU nurse salaries vary depending on several factors, including experience level and your geographical location.
-The average yearly salary for ICU nurses in 2019 was $74,588 though the typical range is between $67,217 and $81,049.
-Larger hospitals in heavily populated cities, such as New York or Los Angeles, often pay more.
-Should you choose a specialty ICU, such as NICU, the average salary greatly increases.
-The average salary for a NICU nurse is $102,480.
+ICU nurse salaries vary depending on several factors, including experience level and geographical location.
+The average yearly salary for ICU nurses according to ZipRecruiter as of 2023 ranges from $75,500 to $145,500 with the average being $119,012.
+However, larger hospitals in heavily populated cities, such as New York or Los Angeles, often pay more.
+Additionally, if you were to choose a specialty ICU, such as NICU, the average salary generally increases.

 To become an ICU nurse, first you need to obtain a bachelor’s or associate degree in nursing to give you the foundation of nursing and medical terminology.
 Next, you would need to pass the National Council Licensure Examination (NCLEX-RN), which gives you the proper license to practice as a registered nurse.
 After obtaining your license, your state may also require a state license which you obtain by applying to your state board.